thomastran8/thomas-blog/index.md

 Hi, my name is Thomas and this is my website.
 Here I cover topics relating to programming and computer technology!
 I blog several times a week and post my projects here, so be sure to visit here every now and then.
 Cheers!

 <h2>Latest Post</h2>
-{% for post in site.posts limit:1 %}
+{% for post in site.categories.post limit:1 %}
 <li>
     <time>{{ post.date | date: "%b %-d, %Y" }}</time>
     <h3><a href="{{ post.url | prepend: site.baseurl }}">{{ post.title }}</a></h3>